 The SU Awards Season recognises student engagement with the Students’ Union over the past year.
-This year we are hosting a special ceremony in Scarborough celebrating both student and staff achievements.
-Winners of selected awards will be invited to a dinner in Coventry in April to wrap up the group-wide awards season with one final celebration.
+This year we hosted a special ceremony in Scarborough celebrating both student and staff achievements.
+Winners of selected awards have been invited to a dinner in Coventry in April to wrap up the group-wide awards season with one final celebration.

-There are a variety of awards available which individuals could nominate themselves, or others, for.
-The ceremony will be taking place on Tuesday 25 March and nominations were open from 21 February to 5 March.
+There were a variety of awards available which individuals could nominate themselves, or others, for.
+The ceremony took place on Tuesday 25 March and nominations were open from 21 February to 5 March.

 Course of the Year will be awarded to an academic course team who have championed student voice on their course and ensured student experience is at the forefront of everything they do.
 Students on the winning course will feel their contributions are valued and have collaborated with staff to improve delivery of the course.